Skip to content

 Here are some of the main methods you can use:

-• /wallet/init and /wallet/restore: Create a wallet (and a secret mnemonic) or restore a wallet from a mnemonic.
+• /wallet/init and /wallet/restore: Initialize a new wallet (generates a secret mnemonic phrase) or restore an existing wallet from its mnemonic phrase.

 Example: Deriving Addresses#